HenriWahl/doko3000/README.md

 The third file *docker-compose-https-letsencrypt.yml* can be used for Let's Encrypt setups and is based on [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) - maybe there is a more elegant way but it works fine here.
-This docker-compose config surely has to be customized by you.
+This docker-compose config surely has to be customized.

 ### Et voilà!